dataform-co/dataform/content/docs/guides/assertions.md

 select ...
 ```

-For complete and up to date configuration options, view the [reference documentation for table assertions](/reference#ITableAssertions).
+For all configuration options, view the [reference documentation for table assertions](/reference#ITableAssertions).

 ## Unique keys